dairycultist/Pixel-Girls/README.md

 ### Planned

-- woman villages
+- SIMPLE no need for dialogue or advanced behaviour, just friends :3
 - custom sounds
-- refactor to dairycultist.pixelgirls or something
+- refactor to `dairycultist.pixelgirls` or something
-- belly girls
+- girls with bellies?!
 - badass girls that spawn in the nether
-- senko having 3D ears and a big bushy tail
+- Senko having 3D ears and a big bushy tail
+- Koishi having a wide brim on her hat

 ### Thanks to
 - [the stationapi guide which was made by Dany](https://stationapi.wiki/)